 EE's got a modest range of SIM-only plans, but they cover all bases and come with some impressive extras - see below for more on these.

-Tariffs span from small allowances (250MB data, 250 minutes), up to 25GB data with unlimited calls and texts.
-All pans have superfast 4G and unlimited texts, so you're getting decent service here.
-To get a deal unlimited minutes though, you need to pay at least £20 per month - which is far from the cheapest on the market.
+Tariffs span from small allowances (250MB data, 250 minutes), up to 40GB data with unlimited calls and texts.
+All pans have superfast 4G and unlimited minutes and texts, so you're getting decent service here.
+However, they're far from the cheapest on the market.

 Unfortunately there's still no unlimited data plan, and you can't get a 30-day SIM contract unless you go into a store - only 12-month contracts can be ordered online, annoyingly.